-Students will make a variety of projects with a focus on hand-made solid timber processes and numerous simple machine tasks using both simple and specialised machinery.
+This qualification reflects the role of instructors who perform a range of activities and functions within the fitness industry.
+Depending on the specialisation chosen, this qualification provides a pathway to work as an instructor providing exercise instruction for group, aqua or gym programs.
+They work independently with some level of autonomy in a controlled Students will make a variety of projects with a focus on hand-made solid timber processes and numerous simple machine tasks using both simple and specialised machinery.
 Students will predominantly work with solid timber but will gain experience with manmade materials as well and the different techniques and hardware that is specific to each.

-This course can be undertaken for self-interest or as a pathway for the development of skills and understanding in many areas including the Furnishing, Building and Engineering trades, as many of the expectations and skills are transferable.
+This course can be undertaken for self-interest and is provided in conjunction with Tafe SA, or as a pathway for the development of skills and understanding in many areas including the Furnishing, Building and Engineering trades, as many of the expectations and skills are transferable.